Mary Lou McDonaldQuestion:

 A movement started in Dublin 15 about autism spectrum disorder services with large public meetings of hundreds of parents of children on the autism spectrum over the past nine months.
 Some 60 children in the area were identified as being without services.
 We have moved to quite a good resolution where there will be a special autism school on a small scale for children who have both high-level needs in respect of autism and other problems such as behavioural issues.

 On the school completion programme, particularly those in the delivering equality of opportunity in schools, DEIS, programme, it is vital to keep children in school and for them to enjoy it, to prosper and be nurtured.
-A situation pertains whereby the Department for Children and Youth Affairs, under the relevant Minister, is threatening that these broad general programmes will be cut back.
+A situation pertains whereby the Department of Children and Youth Affairs, under the relevant Minister, is threatening that these broad general programmes will be cut back.
 There are seven programmes, for instance, in schools in Dublin 15 and the Taoiseach privately visited Ladyswell national school, one of those affected, a couple of months ago.
 Nobody from any other political party or public representative accompanied him so that he could have a private conversation.
 I am using Dublin 15 as an example.
 The Taoiseach is influential on other parts of the Civil Service but there were threats of serious cutbacks in the school completion programme in Dublin 15.
 In order to save money, the whole-school approach will be changed to an individual, identified, targeted child who is deemed to be particularly at need.
 That is a disorganised and disconnected way for the Government to formulate programmes affecting the most vulnerable children in our society.

 The Government has claimed it is supportive of a mix of social and non-social housing.
-A mix of people with different family sizes and in different income brackets is a reasonable aspiration although the net effect has been to, effectively, prevent large-scale social and affordable housing developments on public land because they are tied up with convoluted formulas around social housing that never seem to get resolved.
+A mix of people with different family sizes and in different income brackets is a reasonable aspiration although the net effect has been effectively to prevent large-scale social and affordable housing developments on public land because they are tied up with convoluted formulas around social housing that never seem to get resolved.

 I put it to the Taoiseach that his stated aim of a mix of social and non-social housing is, in many cases, turning out to be something more akin to social cleansing or social apartheid.
 A report emerged today which stated that half of the counties in the country are unaffordable for first-time buyers.
 In those counties, and mine is one of them, people on low and middle incomes are being driven out.
 They are being cleansed from the area.
 These areas then only become places where very rich people can live.
 That is what is actually happening.
 There is a small number of developments where we are supposed to get a social mix on private developments with 10% social housing under Part V of the Planning and Development Act 2000.
 That is not happening in a number of those cases, particularly and disgracefully in strategic housing developments which involved fast-track planning and were supposed to deal with the housing crisis.
 What is actually happening in a development in Dún Laoghaire is that an extra 60 houses will be built and no social housing.
 The law allowed for that through some convoluted arrangement with the developer.